BARE HANDS IS A NONPROFIT AGRICULTURAL AND SOCIAL DEVELOPMENT ORGANIZATION.

 We began in 2013, planting fruit and pine trees for the people of Chijtinimit, a small village in the mountains of Guatemala.
-In this time, we saw a need for alternative crops, as corn and beans are low in nutrition and economically inflated.
-Thus, intensive farming for deflated health and profits.
-We want to change that.
+During this time, we saw the need for people to take control of their health and food sovereignty.

 Bare Hands is developing greenhouse networks.
 Our first project, in Antigua, Guatemala, will be filled with nutritious cash crops.
 This means lower risk, higher yielding, and quality plants for farmers.